Skip to main content

 Weddings

-15 Irish Wedding Traditions to Include on Your Big Day
+Irish Wedding Traditions: 22 Magical Customs for Your Big Day

 If you or your partner have Irish heritage, or live in Ireland, you may want to consider incorporating some Irish wedding traditions into your special day.

-Whether it’s just one or two nods to your Irish background, or you’re planning on having a wedding filled with unusual Irish wedding traditions, we have the low-down on what they are and some great advice on how you can modernise the old classics to suit a 21st century wedding.
+Whether it’s just one or two nods to your Irish background, or you’re planning on having a wedding filled with traditional Irish wedding customs, we have the low-down on what they are and some great advice on how you can modernise the old classics to really make them your own.

 We’ve all heard the expression ‘tying the knot’, but did you know this originated from the Celtic tradition of handfasting?
 Handfasting ceremonies are an ancient Irish tradition where the couple hold left hand to left hand and then right hand to right hand with their wrists crossing over.
 A ribbon is then wound around their wrists and over their hands to symbolise the couple being bound together.